Conservation - YOU Can Make A Difference!

-Energy conservation is something we all can participate in, and is an important part of UAHuntsville's Energy Management program.
+Energy conservation is something we all can participate in, and is an important part of UAH's Energy Management program.
 Conservation has long been considered the "least-cost" energy strategy.

 For students, a significant portion of tuition, housing, and meal expenses goes towards supplying the University's energy needs.
 Faculty and staff are also directly impacted by the University's energy expenses - high energy costs mean fewer dollars available for salaries, research, and equipment.

 Energy conservation does more than simply save money - it reduces environmental and social costs as well.
 Energy conservation lessens adverse environmental and social impacts of energy production and consumption.
 Effects that we can help to reduce through conservation include: air pollution; water pollution; global warming; loss of wilderness areas; dependence on foreign energy resources.